Civil, Mechanical and Manufacturing Innovation (CMMI)

-The Civil, Mechanical and Manufacturing Innovation (CMMI) Division is one of the four research divisions in the Directorate for Engineering at the National Science Foundation.
-Its mission is to fund fundamental research and education in support of the Foundation’s strategic goals directed at advances in the disciplines of civil, mechanical, industrial and manufacturing engineering, and materials design.
-In addition, the Division has a focus on the reduction of risks and damage resulting from earthquakes and other natural and technological hazards.
-The Division encourages cross-disciplinary research partnerships at the intersections of traditional disciplines to promote transformative advances in civil, mechanical and industrial systems and manufacturing technologies.
+The Division encourages cross-disciplinary research partnerships at the intersections of traditional disciplines supported across NSF to promote transformative advances in support of the CMMI mission.
 It also encourages discovery enabled by the use of cross-cutting technologies such as adaptive systems, nanotechnology, and simulation.
 The integration of research and education is supported across all programs of the Division.

-The CMMI Division is organized into four program clusters, each containing four to five research programs:
+CMMI is organized into four program clusters, each containing three to five research programs: